JizhiziLi/GFM/README.md

 ## Statement
 This project is for research purpose only, please contact us for the licence of commercial use.
-For any other questions please contact [this email](mailto:jili8515@uni.sydney.edu.au).
+For any other questions please contact [jili8515@uni.sydney.edu.au](mailto:jili8515@uni.sydney.edu.au).